-- To develop awareness of the importance of technology in Education. - To understand the modern technological developments in Higher education. - To know the instruction design and models of development of self-instructional materials. - To develop skills in production, selection and evaluation of educational materials. - To develop skill in production of different types of instructional materials. - To develop favorable attitude towards using new educational media. - To know the recent innovations, trends and future perspectives of Educational Technology. - To understand the concept of e-education and design patterns of courseware. - To explore the technological advancements for improving the teaching-learning process. - To use e-sources for carrying out educational research. - To understand the need for cyber security and information security
+- develop awareness of the importance of technology in Education. - understand the modern technological developments in Higher education. - know the instruction design and models of development of selfinstructional materials. - develop skills in production, selection and evaluation of educational materials. - develop skill in production of different types of instructional materials. - develop favorable attitude towards using new educational media. - know the recent innovations, trends and future perspectives of Educational Technology. - understand the concept of e-education and design patterns of courseware. - to explore the technological advancements for improving the teachinglearning process. - Use e-sources for carrying out educational research. - Understand the need for cyber security and information security.